Infectious mononucleosis: Diagnosis

+The disease is diagnosed based on:

 Physical examination

 The presence of an enlarged spleen, and swollen posterior cervical, axillary, and inguinal lymph nodes are the most useful to suspect a diagnosis of infectious mononucleosis.
-On the other hand, the absence of swollen cervical lymph nodes and fatigue are the most useful to dismiss the idea of infectious mononucleosis as the correct diagnosis.
+On the other hand, the absence of swollen cervical lymph nodes and fatigue is the most useful to dismiss the idea of infectious mononucleosis as the correct diagnosis.
 The insensitivity of the physical examination in detecting an enlarged spleen means it should not be used as evidence against infectious mononucleosis.
 A physical examination may also show petechiae in the palate.

 Heterophile antibody test

-The heterophile antibody test, or monospot test, works by agglutination of red blood cells from guinea pigs, sheep and horses.
+The heterophile antibody test, also known as the monospot test, works by agglutination of red blood cells from guinea pigs, sheep and horses.
 This test is specific but not particularly sensitive (with a false-negative rate of as high as 25% in the first week, 5–10% in the second, and 5% in the third).
-About 90% of diagnosed people have heterophile antibodies by week 3, disappearing in under a year.
+Approximately 90% of diagnosed people have heterophile antibodies by week 3, disappearing in under a year.
 The antibodies involved in the test do not interact with the Epstein–Barr virus or any of its antigens.

 The monospot test is not recommended for general use by the CDC due to its poor accuracy.